frantjc/actions/README.md

 # This action relies on `helm` being installed to work.
 # The simplest way to do this is via https://github.com/azure/setup-helm.
 #   - uses: azure/setup-helm@v4
-- uses: frantjc/actions/helm-package-push@v0
+- uses: frantjc/actions/helm-package-push@v1
   with:
     # Path to chart to package and push.
 Required.
     chart-path: .
     # Whether or not to push the packaged chart.
 Default true.
     push: true
     # Repository to authenticate and push the chart to.
-    # Receives HTTP PUT with the Helm Chart .tgz to the path
+    # http(s) repositories receive an HTTP PUT with
+    # the Helm Chart .tgz  as the body to the path
+    # /$CHART_NAME-$CHART_VERSION.tgz
-    # /$CHART_NAME-$CHART_VERSION.tz with Basic Authentication
-    # if username and password are specified.
+    # with Basic Authentication if username and password are
+    # specified.
 Required if push is true.
     # More examples:
     #  - cm://chartmuseum.mycorp.net/
     #  - oci://ghcr.io/frantjc/actions